cloudspaces/pyactive/README.md

 ## Hello_world example

 In this section you can see a simple Hello World synchronous and asynchronous.
-Into Pyactive_Project you can find more complex examples into Examples folder.
+In Pyactive_Project you can find more complex examples into Examples folder.

 **Hello_World Synchronous**